-Is your transnational or promotional emails landing into spam folder while sending to gmail, hotmail, yahoo etc?
+Is your transnational (business/personal) or marketing emails landing into spam folder while sending to gmail, hotmail, yahoo, pop domains etc?

 You Used Spam Trigger Words: Some spam filters are triggered by certain words in the subject line or the body of the email.
 Some spam trigger words include amazing, cancel at any time, check or money order, click here, congratulations, dear friend etc.

 Your “From” Information is Inaccurate: It’s also against the CAN-SPAM Act to mislead anyone with your “from”, “to”, “reply-to” and routing information.

 Your Subject Line is misleading: As the CAN-SPAM Act states, it is actually against the law to intentionally mislead someone with your subject line in order to induce them to view the message.

 Your IP Address Was Used for Spam: Even if you never send spam yourself, your emails could get flagged as spam if your IP address was used by someone else for spam.